covidsafewatch/website/input/issue-register/use-of-expired-tempids.md

 > 8.17 We understand that the National COVIDSafe Data Store will automatically generate new Unique IDs for each User every two hours and send these new Unique IDs to the User’s App.

 > 8.18 The App will only accept the new Unique IDs if it is open and running.
 If the App successfully accepts the new Unique ID, an automatic message will be generated and sent back to the National COVIDSafe Data Store.
-This message will only effectively indicate a “yes (new Unique ID successfully delivered)” response to the National COVIDSafe Data Store.
+This message will only effectively indicate a "yes (new Unique ID successfully delivered)" response to the National COVIDSafe Data Store.
 If the App is not open and running, it will not be able to accept a new Unique ID.
 It will continue to store the previous Unique ID and use this when the App is opened, until a new Unique ID is generated and accepted.

 # Impact